Copyright law of Brazil: Limitations

 Paraphrasing and parodying are also allowed, given that they are neither faithful reproductions of the originating work, nor disparaging to it.
 Additionally, Brazilian law has a freedom of panorama clause, concerning permanently displayed works in the public space.
 It allows for their reproduction through paintings, drawings, photographs and "audiovisual procedures".

-Fair dealing

-Brazilian copyright law does not refer to its self-imposed limitations as "fair dealing" (or "fair use"), although some of them – such as the right to quote – could be considered as such.
-That said, the law has a specific clause preventing what is most commonly referred to, usually in online spaces, as "fair use":
+The legality of copying full works for private use is controversial.
+To the letter, the law technically disallows it – only "a single exemplar of few excerpts" is permitted.
+This would, for instance, prohibit the transferring of paid-for (whole) songs from a computer to a phone, or the photocopying of otherwise unavailable books by students to study at home.
+However, there is consensus by legal scholars that private copies do not constitute copyright infringement.
+This understanding was codified in the Penal Code of Brazil in 2003, essentially shielding offenders from criminal liability when copying for private use: